Clinics

 Seminar and Fieldwork Meetings

 The seminar component of the Immigrant Rights Clinic is a practice-oriented examination of advocacy on behalf of immigrants.
-The seminar meets twice weekly and covers both substantive and skill-based issues that arise in our fieldwork.
+Following a training, the seminar meets once weekly and covers both substantive and skill-based issues that arise in our fieldwork.
 Students have the opportunity to learn about immigration law and, where it arises in our cases, the intersection of immigration law with criminal, international, and civil rights law.
 Students will learn about the immigrant rights movement, and its intersection with racial justice, abolitionist, and human rights movements.
 Students learn from their fellow students’ cases and campaign work, and have the opportunity to explore what it means to be a social justice lawyer.

 Application Procedure